conjurer-rich/fast-flow-flywheel/pages/overview.md

 ## Who It’s For

-The Fast Flow Flywheel is designed for job executors like transformation leaders, platform leads, org designers, and change agents, alongside their supporting enablers in coaching, enablement, or architecture roles.
+The Fast Flow Flywheel™️ is designed for job executors like transformation leaders, platform leads, org designers, and change agents, alongside their supporting enablers in coaching, enablement, or architecture roles.

 It’s also a powerful tool for buyers like CTOs, VPs of Engineering, or Heads of Transformation who need a clear, credible path toward delivering faster, more predictable value at scale.

 ## Common Triggers That Signal It’s Time for the Flywheel

-You might be ready for the Fast Flow Flywheel if you’ve noticed:
+You might be ready for the Fast Flow Flywheel™️ if you’ve noticed:

 - ❌ Teams drowning in cognitive load or context-switching
 - ❌ Repeated delivery delays despite “Agile” practices